waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

-Unlike my "dirty" Perl scripts, program "geometry2wkt" does some error checking, it is not perfect, but program will let you know the reason it failed when it does fail.
+Unlike my "dirty" Perl scripts, program "geometry2wkt" does some error checking, it is not perfect, but program will let you know the reason it failed when it does.

 TODO: